nielsen-oss/docs/javascript/testing/README.md

    - Provides an atomic API for interaction with tested application page.
 This API is used by `Test`
    - Has no assertions
    - Can use another Page Object, it depends on the hierarchical structure of application pages
-   - Can optionally an use *`Selectors`* module, that contains reusable css selectors definitions
+   - Can optionally use *`Selectors`* module, that contains reusable css selectors definitions
    - Complex shared components should expose Page Objects for other consumers

 Example: